lidar532/ppkgeotag/README.md

 1. Library of tools to gather NOAA CORS data.
 1. Eliminates the need to manually round up CORS data using a browser, uploading, etc.

+# PPK Utilities.ipynb [ Run in Colabs ]
+Utilities to:
+1. Convert CWW-PPK data files to RINEX
+1. Analyse RINEX files for issues
+1. Concatenate RINEX files together
+1. Concatenate TXT and other files together
+1. Display head or tail of a file
+1. Prepare RINEX base data for sending to OPUS
+1. Setup a new project directory tree
+1. Zip up a porject tree
+1. Unzip a project tree
+1. Gzip the files within a project tree
+1. Gunzip the files within a project tree

 # PPK-2-PixPos  [ Run in Colabs ](https://colab.research.google.com/github/lidar532/ppkgeotag/blob/2020-1020-dev/PPK_2_PixPos.ipynb)
 **PPK-2-PixPos** software is designed to do the following:
 1. Using Google Colabs, Runs, completely online, in the cloud, from a Google Chrome, FireFox, or Safari web browser
 1. Photo event time Synchronization
 1. Use a GNSS trajectory to process Photo Events from the CWW-PPK into precision photo positions that can be loaded loaded into Agisoft Metashape for SfM processing.